zmaragdus/PortablePowerSupply/SPECIFICATIONS.md

 * Layer 2 is full ground plane, no gaps / cutouts / moats.
 Routing discipline will be used to effect minimal interference between power, analog, and digital sections.
 * Vias should not be soldermasked over unless properly plugged/filled.

-<H3> Mechanical / User </H3>
+<H2> Mechanical / User </H2>

 <H4> Line Input </H4>

-* C8 laptop plug on PS body, C8 laptop cord to wall
+* If a non-grounded connection is acceptable, plug will be IEC C8.
+If ground is necessary, plug will be IEC C6
-* AC line input will be fused: 1A fast-blow, user-replaceable (glass 5x20mm?)
+* AC line input will be switch-toggled and protected (circuit breaker or user-replacable fuse, 1A)
-* No ground fault monitoring (proposal for GFCI?)
+* No ground fault monitoring.

 <H4> Housing </H4>